Contact UsInvestorsCareersMediaScienceContact Us

 Benefits

-Benefits to the NHS
+Benefits for the NHS

 • More effective management of patients with HFpEF.

-Benefits to Pfizer
+Benefits for Pfizer

-Proposed Term of the Collaborative Working Project
+Term of the Collaborative Working Project

-Planned start date: 4th August 2025.
+Start date: 4th August 2025.

 Resource Allocation

-NHS Highland will contribute:
+NHS Highland contribution:

 Diagnostic funding support: £48,660.00